Looking for pool ideas to inspire your backyard oasis? While it’s a major investment, the benefits of adding a pool to a property are undeniable.

 Create wide steps at an angle to the pool to provide easy access as well as an eye-catching design feature.

-9. Find space in your garden for a small pool
+9. Find space in your yard for a small pool

-A lap pool or a swim spa with an adjustable continuous current to swim against is ideal for a small garden with restricted space, such as a courtyard or roof terrace.
+A lap pool or a swim spa with an adjustable continuous current to swim against is ideal for a small backyard with restricted space, such as a courtyard or roof terrace.

 A prefabricated pool can be lifted into place in areas with limited access.
 ‘Check that your supplier has experience of roof installations and understands load-bearing requirements,’ says Andrew Fisher Tomlin.